 The Postbus is a service provided in remote rural areas to ensure that small communities do not become isolated.
 For a small fee -- usually between £2 and £5, you can ride along with that day's mail.
-There are concessionary fares for senior citizens and under 16s.
+There are concessionary fares for senior citizens and people under 16 years old.

 Tourists can use the service to explore remote parts of the countryside or to return to a town after a long hike in the highlands or the Welsh hills and valleys.
 At least 50,000 people a year use this unusual bus service.

 The Postbus Routefinder features a clever graphic of the UK and you can find a route by either clicking on a map or choosing an area from a drop-down menu.
 Some routes even run on bank holidays.
 These days, though, there are fewer Postbus routes than in the past.
 For help in finding a route, telephone customer service on +44 (0)3457 740 740.